 Worked on numerous legal opinions on insurance coverage.

-Langlois successfully contested a claim by Intact’s insured following a fire in a poultry processing plant.
-Despite the insurer’s insistence that restoration measures be taken, the insured failed to do so.
-The latter nevertheless maintained that their loss of clientele and the progressive deterioration of the premises were attributable to the insurer, from which they claimed over $8 million.
-This matter involved the obligations of the parties to an insurance contract following a loss, particularly the insured’s obligation to minimize its losses.
-The importance of this obligation, discussed at first instance, was emphasized by the Court of Appeal.
+Successfully contested a claim by Intact’s insureds following a fire in a poultry processing plant.
+Despite the insurer’s insistence that restoration measures be taken, the insureds failed to do so.
+The latter nevertheless maintained that their loss of clientele and the deterioration of the premises were attributable to the insurer, from which they claimed over $8 million.
+The dispute centred on the obligations of the parties to an insurance contract following a loss and particularly the insured’s obligation to minimize its losses.
+This obligation had been discussed at first instance and was restated and confirmed by the Court of Appeal.

 - 2019 – Bill 29: Overview of Proposed Amendments to the Professional Code